-- If PCR was not the original test that identified FPV ie if it was an ELISA-based test then ideally some of the same faecal sample should be sent for PCR to rule out a false positive test result if the cat has not been recently vaccinated with a modified live vaccine.
+- If PCR was not the original test that identified FPV ie if it was an ELISA-based test then ideally some of the same faecal sample should be sent for PCR to rule out a false positive test result.
 If the original faecal sample is no longer available send the next available single faecal sample for PCR testing.
-If this sample comes back negative for FPV, assume the cat does not have FPV and reinstate normal procedures - Apparently healthy cats with a positive faecal PCR for FPV, whether recently vaccinated or not, should be kept isolated from other cats and be barrier nursed until a negative three-day pooled (per pen) faecal sample tested by PCR is obtained

-• Normal homing and intake can resume 10 days after the cat(s) have been isolated and barrier nursing has been implemented, provided there have been no actual cases
+If this sample comes back negative for FPV, assume the cat does not have FPV and reinstate normal procedures - Apparently healthy cats with a positive faecal PCR for FPV should be kept isolated from other cats and be barrier nursed until a negative three-day pooled (per pen) faecal sample tested by PCR is obtained - The three-day pooled (per pen) sample for PCR testing should be collected on days 11, 12 and 13 after the initial PCR positive result.
+If the test comes back negative and the cat remains healthy, the cat can be taken out of isolation and assumed to be clear.
+If the test comes back positive, but the cat remains healthy retest another three-day pooled (per pen) sample taken a week later from days 18, 19, 20.
+Contact the CP veterinary department if they fail to clear - Normal homing and intake can resume 10 days after the cat(s) have been isolated and barrier nursing has been implemented, provided there have been no actual cases